Some of Montréal’s best hot chocolate

 L’affaire est chocolat

 Beaubien Street’s L’affaire est chocolat features a “hot chocolate bar” where you can customize your hot chocolate.
 Choose a chocolate (anything from a house brand to single origin ones with different cocoa content), then choose a size and milk ratio, add some “character” in the form of spices, aromas or syrups, and finally, top it off with some extras such as whipped cream or marshmallows.
 It’s the perfect drink every time!
-They have 18 chocolates to choose from, including some from Vietnam.
+They have 18 chocolates to choose from, including some from Vietnam and the Prestige Ruby, a pink chocolate with tangy notes.

 Website